lambdamusic/Ontospy/README.md

 The basic workflow is simple: load a graph by instantiating the `Ontospy` class with a file containing RDFS, OWL or SKOS definitions.
 You get back a object that lets you interrogate the ontology.
 That's all!

-The same functionalities are accessible also via a command line application (`ontospy`).
+The same functionalities are accessible also via a command line application.
 This is an interactive environment (like a repl) that allows to load ontologies from a local repository, interrogate them and cache them so that they can be quickly reloaded for inspection later on.

 [![Downloads](https://pepy.tech/badge/ontospy)](https://pepy.tech/project/ontospy)

 ## Generating ontology documentation

-Ontospy can be used to generate HTML documentation for an ontology pretty easily.
-E.g. see the [Schema.org](https://lambdamusic.github.io/ontospy-examples/schema_org_topbraidttl/index.html) ontology, or [FOAF](https://lambdamusic.github.io/ontospy-examples/foafrdf/index.html) ontology.
+Ontospy can be used to generate HTML documentation for an ontology pretty much out-of-the-box.

-This functionality relies on a module called _ontodocs_, which used to be maintained as a separate library but is now distributed with ontospy as an add-on:

--   `pip install ontospy[FULL]`

-For more examples of the kind of documentation that can be generated out-of-the-box, [take a look at this page](https://lambdamusic.github.io/ontospy-examples/index.html).
+See the website [Examples of ontology documentation generated via Ontospy](https://lambdamusic.github.io/ontospy-examples/index.html), or jump straight to the sample [Schema.org](https://lambdamusic.github.io/ontospy-examples/schema_org_topbraidttl/index.html) or [FOAF](https://lambdamusic.github.io/ontospy-examples/foafrdf/index.html) documentation pages.

+> From version 2.0, the documentation generation libraries are installed by default with Ontospy.
+Previously, third party dependencies (e.g. Django) had to be installed separately.

 ## Status